 Phase B – “Growth”.

-Throughout days #86 to #338 saw an interesting division of population density as dictated as per by their locale / territorial divisions.
-Meaning that even though food + water supply was scattered as evenly throughout and both easily accessible – some areas of the Universe seemed distinctly more concentrated in sexual mating events versus those that seems far less.
+Throughout days #86 to #338 saw a period of territorial division/s.
+Despite food + water supply were scattered as evenly possible – some areas of the Universe seemed distinctly more concentrated in sexual mating events than others.
+In other words, some areas appeared “lonely”.

-The more a space existed with younger communities; the much higher probability existed amongst the dominant and most “active” males can easily thus be found to perpetuate greater reproductive successes.
-They seemed to propagate mostly on the SOUTH WESTERN side of the Universe.
+The more a space existed with younger communities; the higher probability existed amongst the dominant and most “active” males can easily be found.
+Mostly on the south western side of the Universe.

-…The “older” aged population however; seemed increasingly “pushed” to the other corner of the Universe (NORTH EASTERN of the Universe).
+…The “older” aged population however; seemed increasingly “pushed” to the other corner (North Eastern of the Universe).
 This area produced the fewest offsprings compared to its opposite “younger” region.
 As quoted straight from the study: “The north east brood group produced only 13 young in 252 days where as the opposite South West brood group produced over eight times as many, 111.”
 (Calhoun, J. 1973).

 Phase C – “Stagnation”.

-Whoever seemed submissive – were quickly killed brutally in packs.
-The growing numbers of “passive” males – especially the scarring wounds on their tails – congregated further and further – towards the very epicentre of the entire Universe.
+Whoever seemed submissive – were immediately injured, or killed brutally – in packs.
+The growing numbers of “passive” males – especially noted by the scarring wounds on their tails – congregated further – towards the very epicentre of the entire Universe.

 Yet overtime – the “centre” eventually became a confusing mix of the prior passive to now then turned – violent disruptions against one another.
-Especially when others were asleep, some (seemingly) took this opportunity to bloody heights.
+Especially when others were asleep, some (seemingly) took this as opportunity to mount more attacks.

-Maternity roles; whom the females responsibly nurture their young as optimally and healthily as possible seemed increasingly abandoned & neglected.
+Maternity roles; whom the females responsibly nurtured their young optimally – seemed increasingly abandoned & neglected.
 As noted by Calhoun:

 “Females transported their young to several sites, during which process some where abandoned.
 Many litters of a young age on one survey disappeared before the next survey….Such abandoning of young following survey disturbance is a particularly sensitive index of dissolution of maternal behaviour.”
 (Calhoun, J. 1973)

-Almost all nesting sites that were once before well protected – now ploughed in the process as a result from ensuing invasions.
-Seemingly as attempt for totalitarian, territorial dominance.
-Exposing the females to greater collateral threats overtime seemed to replicate instincts to that of the males; which were quite unusual.
-That is, violent aggression matching to that of their male cohort.
+Almost all nesting sites that were once well protected – now ploughed in the process from overlapped invasions.
+Throughout this Phase, signs of aggression or of overall hostility of the females increasingly were matching to that of their male cohort.

 Phase D – “Death”.